solid-o/docs/data-transformers.md

 ## DTO integration

 Data transformers express their full potential when paired with DTOs.
-As you can read in the [dto-management component](./dto-management.md) the DTOs are not simple containers of data, but can be *enhanced* via extensions and proxy code generation.
+As you can read in the [dto chapter](./dto.md) the DTOs are not simple containers of data, but can be *enhanced* via extensions and proxy code generation.

 Data transformers library provides one of this extension (in the `Solido\DataTransformers\TransformerExtension` class)